mfumagalli/Copenhagen/README.md

 #### Research lecture

-* The conquest of the Arctic: a genetic journey
+* Of bears and men: genetic adaptation to extreme environments

 ### Friday morning -  detecting selection